roisincrtai/roisincrtai.github.io/index.md

 - Low-rank, quantization and neural architectural searching
 - Theoretical research in optimization dynamics
 - HPC and large-scale data processing
-- Digital sustainability, AI for goodness, responsible AI, _etc_.
+- Digital sustainability, AI for good, AI for science, responsible AI, _etc_.

 I've published in venues such as **TMLR**, **BMVC**, **SC**, **ICS**, and **HPCA**, with topics ranging from theoretical AI to high-performance computing.
 I also hold several **US patents** in the area of large-scale software data infrastructure.